Posted by af6aq on 22nd October 2014

 AlCo VOAD is postponing its Thursday October 23 Member Meeting out of respect for the McCammon family and those participating in the memorial service honoring former Alameda County Fire Chief Bill McCammon

-The next Member Meeting will be held Thursday January 22, 2015, details to follow.
+The discussion previously scheduled will be presented at the next Member Meeting to be held Thursday January 22, 2015, details to follow.

 Posted in Events, Volunteer | Comments Off